nickredding/cordova-plugin-apple-watch-link/README.md

 * An existing Cordova iOS app can be extended to include a companion WatchKit extension by opening the app project in Xcode and adding a "Watch App for iOS App" target.
 * The companion WatchKit app target must be coded in Swift, and use the WatchKit App Delegate lifecycle.
 * After the companion WatchKit app target has been added, **you cannot use any functions of the Cordova CLI on the project** since this will damage the project and make it unusable.
 All further additions or modifications to the project must be made via Xcode.
 Therefore, all required Cordova plugins must be installed before the WatchKit app target is added, and any changes to the HTML and Javascript code of the app (including plugins) must be applied directly to the *Staging* directory of the Xcode project.
-* As an alternative to making all Cordova iOS additions or modifications to the project via Xcode, a baseline project representing only the the Cordova iOS app can be maintained, and updates to the Cordova iOS app can be applied to a separate project that contains the complete app (iOS and watchOS targets).
+* As an alternative to making all Cordova iOS additions or modifications to the project via Xcode, a baseline project representing only the Cordova iOS app can be maintained, and updates to the Cordova iOS app can be applied to a separate project that contains the complete app (iOS and watchOS targets).
 * This plugin and companion Watchkit framework has been designed and tested for the latest versions of Cordova (10.0.0), Cordova iOS (6.2.0), iOS (14), watchOS (7), Xcode(12) and Swift (5).
 Compatibility with earlier versions of any of these components is not assured and will not be addressed.
 * This plugin includes a fully functional [test app](#watchlink-test-app) that illustrates the use of the watchLink messaging framework.
 #### Design objectives